php-fig/fig-standards/proposed/psr-1-coding-style-guide/0300-namespace-use-and-class.md

         // constants, properties, methods
     }

-The `use` declarations go immediately after the namespace declaration with no line separating them.
+The `use` declarations go immediately after the namespace declaration with one line separating them.
 There should be one `use` keyword per declaration.

     <?php
     namespace Vendor\Package;

     use FooClass;
     use BarClass as Bar;
     use OtherVendor\OtherPackage\BazClass;